Steady meal routines Tiny-dog warning signs Safe treats and extras

 Safe human foods reference table 🐶

-The legacy Yorkiesa site listed these foods as generally safe in moderate amounts.
+The original Yorkiesa site listed these foods as generally safe in moderate amounts.
 Many Yorkies tolerate them well as occasional extras, but every dog is different — introduce one at a time, keep portions tiny, and watch for any digestive upset.

 Food Notes